bluegenes/sourmash_plugin_export/README.md

-# 2025-database-explore
+# sourmash_plugin_export

-Export sourmash signatures to parquet for exploration
+Experimental plugin for exporting sourmash signatures to other formats for exploration

 ## About

-Plugin format, because python frontends are nice.

 Commands:

-- `toparquet` - export to parquet format
+- `toparquet` - export rocksdb to parquet format